OverCaste/OverPermissions/src/main/java/com/overmc/overpermissions/internal/wildcardsupport/README.md

 Physical nodes are the ones at the end of permissions, such as 'this.is.my.*physicalnode*'

-Container nodes are any nodes that aren't at the end of permissions, such as 'this.*containernode*.*physicalnode*'
+Container nodes are any nodes that aren't at the end of permissions, such as 'this.*containernode*.physicalnode'

 Note that a specific node could be in both maps, if permissions like 'this.is.physicalnode' and 'this.is.physicalnode.end' were extant.